stripoinc/stripo-plugin-samples/extensions/docs/README.md

 }
 ```

-#### UIControl Class and Methods
+#### Control Class and Methods

-The `UIControl` abstract class provides the foundation for creating custom settings controls.
+The `Control` abstract class provides the foundation for creating custom settings controls.
 Here's an overview of its methods:

 | Method                        | Description                                                                                                           | Required |
 |-------------------------------|-----------------------------------------------------------------------------------------------------------------------|----------|